 PlayVox is a talent management platform designed specifically for contact centers.
 It integrates HR processes with social and gaming elements to help contact center supervisors, managers and directors manage and motivate their teams.

 Arcaris, the company behind PlayVox, was founded in 2011 in Sunnyvale, California and boasts a truly international team.
 Its founder and CEO Oscar Giraldo is a Colombian native, and though the company is officially based in the United States, much of its sales and marketing operations are located in Chile (and led by Argentina-born VP of Product Ariel Cordiviola).
 Giraldo, who spoke with us about PlayVox’s launch, is now living and working in Colombia, tapping into development and engineering talent there.

 Management & Motivation: A Much Bigger Problem

 PlayVox is not Arcaris’ first run out of the gate.
-The company already has in its repertoire Click-to-Call, a tool to increase online sales and conversion rates by allowing potential clients to connect with customer service representatives at the touch of a button.
+The company already has in its repertoire Click-to-Call, a tool to increase online sales and conversion rates by allowing potential clients to connect with customer service representatives at the touch of a button, these representatives will make sure to use tools such as the best CRM systems from companies like Salesforce.
 Giraldo explained that PlayVox has come as an off-shoot of Arcaris’ first product.
 This time around, however, the Arcaris team is going after a much bigger problem.